-ESMC_REGRIDMETHOD_BILINEAR Bilinear interpolation.
+- ESMC_REGRIDMETHOD_BILINEAR Bilinear interpolation.
 Destination value is a linear combination of the source values in the cell which contains the destination point.
-The weights for the linear combination are based on the distance of destination point from each source value.

-ESMC_REGRIDMETHOD_PATCH Higher-order patch recovery interpolation.
+The weights for the linear combination are based on the distance of destination point from each source value. - ESMC_REGRIDMETHOD_PATCH Higher-order patch recovery interpolation.
 Destination value is a weighted average of 2D polynomial patches constructed from cells surrounding the source cell which contains the destination point.
 This method typically results in better approximations to values and derivatives than bilinear.
-However, because of its larger stencil, it also results in a much larger interpolation matrix (and thus routeHandle) than the bilinear.

-ESMC_REGRIDMETHOD_CONSERVE First order conservative interpolation.
-Value of a destination cell is the weighted sum of the values of the source cells that it overlaps.
+However, because of its larger stencil, it also results in a much larger interpolation matrix (and thus routeHandle) than the bilinear. - ESMC_REGRIDMETHOD_NEAREST_STOD In this version of nearest neighbor interpolation each destination point is mapped to the closest source point.
+A given source point may go to multiple destination points, but no destination point will receive input from more than one source point. - ESMC_REGRIDMETHOD_NEAREST_DTOS In this version of nearest neighbor interpolation each source point is mapped to the closest destination point.
+A given destination point may receive input from multiple source points, but no source point will go to more than one destination point. - ESMC_REGRIDMETHOD_CONSERVE First-order conservative interpolation.
+The main purpose of this method is to preserve the integral of the field between the source and destination.
+Will typically give a less accurate approximation to the individual field values than the bilinear or patch methods.
+The value of a destination cell is calculated as the weighted sum of the values of the source cells that it overlaps.
 The weights are determined by the amount the source cell overlaps the destination cell.
-Will typically give less accurate approximations to values than the other interpolation methods, however, will do a much better job preserving the integral of the value between the source and destination.
 Needs corner coordinate values to be provided in the Grid.
-Currently only works for Fields created on the Grid center stagger (or the Mesh element location).
+Currently only works for Fields created on the Grid center stagger or the Mesh element location.

+ESMC_REGRIDMETHOD_CONSERVE_2ND Second-order conservative interpolation.
+As with first-order, preserves the integral of the value between the source and destination.
+However, typically produces a smoother more accurate result than first-order.
+Also like first-order, the value of a destination cell is calculated as the weighted sum of the values of the source cells that it overlaps.
+However, second-order also includes additional terms to take into account the gradient of the field across the source cell.
+Needs corner coordinate values to be provided in the Grid.
+Currently only works for Fields created on the Grid center stagger or the Mesh element location.